sidhantmathur/sidhantmathurtest/_posts/2018-02-15-zero-to-one.md

 **The bottom line is; a  product that sells itself is a fantasy.**

 This is definitely a lesson for a lot of professionals.
 The lawyer that gets paid the most in the firm isn't the best lawyer in the courthouse; he's the rainmaker out there getting clients for the firm.
 The richest businessmen aren't the CTOs, they're the CEOs.
 The most powerful political actors aren't *policy* geniuses, they're *political* geniuses.
 In order to do anything; the "engineering" is expected, the sales is where the greatness comes in.
-Nikola Tesla was probably a much better engineer and inventor than Thomas Edison, yet he's not nearly as well known (before Elon Musk's *Tesla* that is), and he didn't make his mark on the world like Edison did.
-This is the prime example of the pure engineer against the engineer + salesman.
+Nikola Tesla was probably a much better engineer and inventor than Thomas Edison, yet he's not nearly as well known (before Elon Musk's *Tesla* that is), and he wasn't remembered like Edison was.
+This is the prototypical case of the pure engineer against the 1/2 engineer, 1/2 salesman.

 ## Conclusion